 Sometimes, teams may take ages to create a product backlog and move into construction iterations because they are waiting for the requirements to finalize (remember, Agile is geared to handle changing customer requirements).
 Or sometimes, design documents are added as deliverables instead of treating them as artifacts and sprints are planned around design documents due to a poor understanding of Agile.

 Too Much Focus on Ceremonies and Artifacts

-When organizations implement Agile, the first thing they do is train some of their employees in Agile, that is one of the many methodologies in Agile.
-Most often it could be Scrum, Kanban or Lean.
-But it is important to understand that Scrum, Kanban, Lean or any other methodology are just a part of Agile.
+When organizations implement Agile, the first thing they do is train some of their employees in Agile, which is one of the many methodologies in Agile.
+Most often it could be Scrum, Kanban, or Lean.
+But it is important to understand that Scrum, Kanban, Lean or any other methodology is just a part of Agile.
 A way to implement Agile.
 And while ceremonies and artifacts are important in each of the methodologies, they do not define Agile.

-Just like knowing the rules of tennis won’t make you a better tennis player or knowing how to operate a vehicle, does not make you a better driver, knowing the ceremonies and artifacts of a certain methodologies does not make you a better Agilist.
-The real danger is of the core philosophy of Agile, of giving more value to delivery over processes and project documentation, can be easily forgotten in the enthusiasm of implementing Agile.
+Just like knowing the rules of tennis won’t make you a better tennis player or knowing how to operate a vehicle does not make you a better driver, knowing the ceremonies and artifacts of certain methodologies does not make you a better Agilist.
+The real danger is of the core philosophy of Agile, of giving more value to delivery over processes and Project documentation, which can be easily forgotten in the enthusiasm of implementing Agile.
 And a new methodology just replaces the old methodology without any gain in efficiency.

 Evaluating Agile Implementation